grempe/sirp/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+The formal release process can be found in [RELEASE.md](https://github.com/grempe/sirp/blob/master/RELEASE.md)

 ### Contributing

 Bug reports and pull requests are welcome on GitHub